DumiM/Orbitals/Sprints/Sprint_4/SPRINT4.md

 ##Sprint 1 User Stories
 + As a player, I want more ability to control aspects of the game such as toggling pausing and overlapping
 + As a player I want to create my own blackole where I like
++ As a player, I want the ability to control the size of my objects
 + As a player I want to see the game's status and a help tips
 + As a developer, I want to make sure the code is up to standard with good code documentation
 + As a developer, I want to add more unit tests for all the newly implemented features